jackchmbrln/Ouroboros/README.md

 ### Example

+See the Demo Project for a fully working example of `OUTableView` and `OUCollectionView`

 	extension ViewController: OUInfinityTableDelegate {

 	  func tableView(_ tableView: OUTableView, willFetchDataAt page: Int, completion: @escaping (Bool, [Int]) -> Void) {